dragonflyoss/Dragonfly/ROADMAP.md

 ## Ecosystem

-* Support deploying SupnerNode with Helm in Kubernetes
+* Support deploying SuperNode with Helm in Kubernetes
-* Support deploying dfclient and dfdaemon with daemonset mode in Kubernetes
+* Support deploying dfclient and dfdaemon with DaemonSet mode in Kubernetes